icegoat9/ssp8ee/README.md

 * I intended to support the extended PICO8 character set (e.g. symbols from 128 and up: cat face, button arrows, hiragana, and so on) with a lookup table, but various aspects of my formulas break on double-width characters.
 It's certainly solvable, but given that it would be difficult to enter these extended characters in the first place (as they're not on the default mobile soft keyboard), I decided not to support them for now.
 This would be a bigger limitation if this were a tool for editing existing carts-- but given the size limitations it's mostly for blank page prototyping where it's easy enough to write `btnp(1)` instead of `btnp(⬅️)`.

+* Phone keyboard autocorrect / autocomplete can make some undesired swaps that require manual fixing (I only use this occasionally so haven't resorted to disabling autocomplete).
+For example, on my device it sometimes replaces two dashes (the comment prefix) with an emdash (unrecognized character).
+I've considered adding a custom search-and-replace pass on the code to reverse things like that where intent is clear, but it's low priority.

-* For now, I also automatically coerce everything to lowercase, since that's what you'd almost always want to use in PICO8 and it's case-sensitive.
+* For now, I also automatically convert the input to lowercase before processing it, since that's what you'd almost always want to use in PICO8.

-* As mentioned earlier-- I see that PICO-8 does some types of compression when saving to @URL format.
-I didn't have time to try to figure out what it was doing, which limits how large a cart this spreadsheet can encode.
+* As mentioned earlier-- I see that PICO-8 applies some form of compression before saving to @URL format.
+I didn't have time to figure out what it's doing and took a simpler uncompressed route, which further limits how large a program this spreadsheet can encode.

 * I've only tested this on the iOS Sheets app, I don't recall how similar or different the Android Sheets UI is.

 ## Development Notes

+### Release Notes

-Let's call this first version I'm sharing with other people '0.5'.
-It works well enough that I'm not currently working on it (this started as just a few-evening project).
-But I expect I'll hear a range of ideas or people will fork it and make their own improved versions in which case I'll update this note.
+* v0.5, 2025-03-21: Arbitrary numbering for this first version I'm sharing with other people.
+I'm not actively working on it (this was intended to just be a few-evening side project when I got inspired).
+I expect I'll hear a range of ideas or people will build their own improved versions, in which case I'll link to them from here.

 ### Background